Platelets

-For apheresis platelets, an apheresis machine separates anticoagulated blood into components and retains platelets and a portion of plasma, which are resuspended in a bag containing platelet additive solution (PAS).
-The remaining elements (red and white blood cells) and the majority of the plasma are either returned to the donor or collected for preparation of other component types.
+For apheresis platelets, an apheresis machine separates the donor's anticoagulated blood into components with the platelets and a portion of the plasma into a bag containing platelet additive solution (PAS).
+The red and white blood cells and most of the plasma are returned to the donor.

-Whole blood derived platelets are produced by harvesting platelets from a pool of buffy coats from four ABO and RhD identical whole blood donations.
-The platelets are resuspended in platelet additive solution to produce the pooled platelet component.
+Whole blood-derived platelets are produced by harvesting platelets from a pool of buffy coats from four ABO and RhD identical whole blood donations.
+The platelets are resuspended in PAS to produce the pooled platelet component.

-Both apheresis and pooled platelets are leucodepleted during or soon after collection and are also irradiated before release from Lifeblood.
+Both apheresis and pooled platelets are leucodepleted during or soon after collection and irradiated before release from Lifeblood.

-Platelets can be stored for 7 days after collection at 20 - 24º C with gentle agitation.
+Platelets have a shelf-life of 7 days after collection and are stored at 20 - 24º C with gentle agitation.

 Typical unit content and specifications